Friedrich Wilhelm Viktor August Ernst, Kronprinz des Deutschen

 Königreich Preußen: Kronprinz, OBH, General der Infanterie

-The eldest of five sons born to Kaiser Wilhelm II and Augusta Victoria, Friedrich Wilhelm (Willy) was formally referred to as the "His Imperial Highness Crown Prince William of the German Empire and Prussia".
-During the Great War,
+The eldest of five sons born to Kaiser Wilhelm II. and Augusta Victoria, Friedrich Wilhelm (Willy) was formally referred to as the "His Imperial Highness Crown Prince William of the German Empire and Prussia."
+During the Great War, his British counterparts often referred to him at the Clown Prince.

 Although he did not begin actual military

-however, which was apparently a deep embarrassment to his father the Kaiser.
-Following one of their frequent quarrels , Willy was at least initially denied a command in the coveted Totenkopf Husar Regiment (the Death's Head Hussars).
+service until 18, at the age of six (1888) he became youngest corporal in the Prussian Army and, as was customary for all Hohenzollern princes, was commissioned in 1892 as a 10-year old in the 1.
+Garde-Regiment zu Fuß.
+He never became a proficient horseman, however, which was reportedly a deep embarrassment to his father the Kaiser.
+Following one of their frequent quarrels, Willy was at least initially denied a command in the coveted Totenkopf Husar Regiment (the Death's Head Hussars).
 He then spent four years as a cadet studying at the Plön Academy alongside his brother, Eitel Friedrich, and two years studying law in Bonn.
 His pre-war politics were very right-wing, focusing on Pan-Germanism as well as anti-semitism.

 "Only by relying on the sword can we gain the place in the sun that is our due, but that is not voluntarily accorded us."